szuke/xtuple-extensions/docs/TUTORIAL3.md

 Your grandmother always told you to put your code under test.
 We use mocha for unit and integration testing, and you should run your ice cream model through a simple CRUD test to make sure that you haven't made any mistakes in the ORM code, and that you've set the `idAttribute` appropriately on the model.
 It's best to do this immediately after writing the model, before you write any views.

 To get your testing environment set up, you'll want to refer to our getting started with [testing document](https://github.com/xtuple/xtuple/wiki/Testing-Setup).
-Your test code for `IceCreamFlavor` can go in `test/ice_cream_flavor.js` and will look something like:
+Enter the following code into the file `/path/to/xtuple-extensions/source/icecream/test/ice_cream_flavor.js`:

 ```javascript
   var crud = require("../../../../xtuple/mocha/test/lib/crud"),